rsumner31/OMGHTTPURLRQ/README.markdown

 [multipartFormData addFile:data2 parameterName:@"file2" filename:@"myimage2.png" contentType:@"image/png"];

 // SUPER Ideally you would not want to re-encode the JPEG as the process
 // is lossy.
-If your image comes from the AssetLibrary you *CAN* get the
+If you image comes from the AssetLibrary you *CAN* get the
 // original `NSData`.
 See stackoverflow.com.
 UIImage *image3 = [UIImage imageNamed:@"image3"];
 NSData *data3 = UIImageJPEGRepresentation(image3);
 [multipartFormData addFile:data3 parameterName:@"file2" filename:@"myimage3.jpeg" contentType:@"image/jpeg"];

-NSMutableURLRequest *rq = [OMGHTTPURLRQ POST:url:multipartFormData];
+NSMutableURLRequest *rq = [OMGHTTPURLRQ POST:url:builder];
 ```

-Now feed `rq` to `[NSURLConnection sendSynchronousRequest:returningResponse:error:`.

 ## Configuring an `NSURLSessionUploadTask`